amangup/coding-bootcamp/lecture10/webapp.md

 ## Deploying your app on pythonanywhere.com

-- We have created a fun website, and we obviously want to share it with our friends!
+- We have created a fun website, and we obviously want to share it with our friends.
-- To do that, we need to host our web app on a hosting platform.
+- To do that, we need to host our web app on a _hosting platform_.
 - Hosting platforms allow us to run their webapps on their servers online, and they charge users for this service.
 - We are going to use [pythonanywhere.com](https://www.pythonanywhere.com/) to host our web app.
-  - It has a free level of service which is good enough for our this purpose.
+  - It has a free level of service which is good enough to deploy our fortune teller webapp.
   - It is compatible with Flask apps, thus it's pretty easy to get our app running there.

 Here is the list of instructions to deploy your fortune teller website there:

 1. Create a Beginner account at pythonanywhere.com, and log in.
-2. On your computer, create a zip file which contains the directory `fortune_teller`.
+2. On your computer, create a zip file `fortune_teller.zip` which contains the directory `fortune_teller`.
 Do not include `debug_server.py`.
 3. On pythonanywhere.com, go to your Dashboard -> Files -> Browse Files.
 You should see that you are in the directory `/home/<your username>`.
 4. Using `Upload a file`, upload the zip archive that you just created.
 You should see that file in the list of files.
-5. On top of the listings, there is a link called "Open Bash console here".
+5. On top of the file lists, there is a link called "Open Bash console here".
 It opens a terminal.
 6. Once the terminal is running (you should see a `$` prompt), run the command `unzip fortune_teller.zip`.
 That will unzip the files for your web app.
 7. On the top right, click on the tribar icon, and select "Web".
 8. Click on `Add a new web app`.
 Click next until you reach "Select a Python Web framework".
 9. Select "Flask", and then select Python 3.6.
 When it asks you the path where to create the flask app, just choose the default (we will not use that).
 10. Eventually, you should see the "configuration" page for your web app.
 Click on Code -> WSGI configuration file: (starts with `/var/www`).
 11. You are now editing a python file.
-We are going to change it change it make the directory path to point to our application (assign `project_home` path to `u/home/<your username>/fortune_teller`), update the app name (change `flask_app` to `fortune_teller`), and pass configuration to our app.
+We are going to change it change it make the directory path to point to our application (assign `project_home` path to `/home/<your username>/fortune_teller`), update the app name (change `flask_app` to `fortune_teller`), and pass configuration to our app.

 Here is how an example WSGI file looks like (only relevant section is shown):